vandomed/tab/README.md

 </tr>
 </tbody>
 </table>
-Maybe you're submitting to one of those enlightened journals that thinks comparing confidence intervals to 0 is totally different than comparing p-values to 0.05. `tabglm` can do confidence intervals.
+Maybe you're submitting to one of those enlightened journals that thinks comparing confidence intervals to 0 is totally different than comparing p-values to 0.05. *tabglm* can do confidence intervals:

 ``` r
 table2 <- tabglm(fit = fit,